Skip to Content

 Overview

 Prologue optimization aims to reduce gas costs associated with smart contract calls by skipping the Solidity dispatching prologue and instead using the selector as a data feed ID.
-This approach is intended to demonstrate potential cost savings compared to traditional methods like Chainlink.

 Call Handling Mechanism